LooksRare/contracts-exchange-v2/README.md

 ### Run tests

-- TypeScript tests are included in the `hardhat` folder in the `test` folder at the root of the repo.
 - Solidity tests are included in the `foundry` folder in the `test` folder at the root of the repo.

 ### Example of Foundry/Forge commands